tjzel/Bundle-Mode-patches/README.md

 ## Patching instructions

+Based on your package manager you should either use patches from `yarn` directory or `patch-package` directory.

 ## Using Yarn Modern (Yarn 2+)

 Yarn Modern has a builtin patching functionality.
 Unfortunately, it cannot auto-apply a patch from a patch file conveniently.
 The best way to apply patches from this repo using it is: